h0nza/tcl-hacks/tipple/README.md

  * rely at runtime on anything not in these directories
  * require path-dependent preprocessing

+The source directory will be left around (in `DIR/src`) so users can view documentation and examples in there.

 *(means to install packages according to metadata in the form of `tipple.txt` or other "blessed" formats will come soon)*

-## Metadata
+## Environment Metadata:  `tclenv.txt`

-It's useful for tipple to:

- * track what packages it has already installed in a repo
- * recursively install requirements of a given package

-This is done with a simple text format `tipple.txt`, which is found in:

- * the root of the tipple environment (DIR)
+At the root of the environment, `tclenv.txt` records some metadata about the environment.
+It looks like:
- * the root of a "well-behaved" package

-tipple maintains `DIR/tipple.txt` by appending to it, and will look for `tipple.txt` in any packages it's asked to install.

-The format is as simple as can be:

     # this is a comment, as you might expect

-    # empty lines are allowed, and ignored
+    # empty lines are ignored

+    tcl_version 8.6

+    # directories where things are installed to:
+    lib_dir     lib/tcl8.6
+    tm_dir      lib/tcl8/site-tcl

-    # specify teapot repos to use, in order of preference
+    # teapot repos to use, in order of preference
     teapot https://teapot.rkeene.org/
     teapot https://teapot.activestate.org/

     # MAYBE: optionally specify architecture for fetching binary pkgs from teapot
     architecture OS ARCH

+## Package Metadata: `tipple.txt`

+Tipple looks in the root of any package it installs for `tipple.txt`, which can specify requirements that will be satisfied recursively.
+It looks like:

+    # this is a comment, as you might expect
+    # empty lines are allowed, and ignored

+    # strictly optional.
+    require Tcl 8.6

     # require from teapot, latest version
     require package-name